Google to slash amount it keeps from sales on its cloud marketplace- CNBC - NewsBreak

 Google to slash amount it keeps from sales on its cloud marketplace- CNBC

-(Reuters) - Alphabet Inc’s Google will cut down on the amount of revenue share it keeps when customers buy software from other vendors on its cloud marketplace, CNBC reported on Sunday.
+Sept 26 (Reuters) - Alphabet Inc's (GOOGL.O) Google will take a smaller cut when customers buy software from other vendors on its cloud marketplace, CNBC reported on Sunday.

-The Google Cloud Platform is cutting its percentage revenue share to 3% from 20%, CNBC said, citing a person familiar with the matter. cnb.cx/2XZp7ep
+The Google Cloud Platform is cutting its percentage revenue share to 3% from 20%, CNBC said, citing a person familiar with the matter. https://cnb.cx/2XZp7ep

 Comments / 0